MutisoBrian/mpesa_concert_system_php/README.md

 This PHP implementation of the concert Ticket System provides a robust backend for concert ticket sales with M-Pesa integration.
 The single-file architecture makes it easy to deploy while maintaining a structured approach through well-organized functions.
 By following this documentation, you can set up, customize, and extend the system to meet your specific requirements.

-For further assistance or to report issues, please contact Barasa Michael Murunga: brian.omoro@strathmore.edu
+For further assistance or to report issues, please contact Brian Omoro: brian.omoro@strathmore.edu